EAVE-II/EAVE-II-data-dictionary-2022/www/docs/tables/serology_snbts_july22_v3/age.md

 * File: serology_snbts_july22_v3.rds
 * Label: Age
-* Description: Age in years
+* Description: Age of the study given in years, extracted from the serology files - and shouldn't be well trusted

 ### Top 5 variables
 |   value |   frac |